-I really enjoyed the Marriott Courtyard’s Tea Tree toiletries, comfortable beds, and the spaciousness of the room.
-Parking was a breeze and an outdoor pool allowed a great night-time swimming opportunity after our long days of sightseeing.
-There is also a 24-hour fitness room and onsite restaurant.
+I enjoyed the Marriott Courtyard’s Tea Tree toiletries, comfortable beds, and the spaciousness of the room.
+Parking was a breeze, and an outdoor pool allowed a great night-time swimming opportunity after our long days of sightseeing.
+There is also a 24-hour fitness room and an onsite restaurant.

 Big Things Come in Small Packages

-The town of Pearland was such a great place to explore for Taylor and I. We loved the food, Pearland’s attractions, stayed at a nice hotel, and made a lovely craft to take home and use.
+The town of Pearland was such a great place to explore for us.
+We loved the food, Pearland’s attractions, stayed at a nice hotel, and made a lovely craft to take home and use.
 This is my kinda town.

 Fun Fact: Due to its close proximity to the four million residents of Houston and visitors, Pearland has a widely diverse group of nationalities, races, and religions that coexist harmoniously.